Analysis Services in Business Intelligence Development Studio (Analysis Services - Multidimensional Data)

 Business Intelligence Development Studio contains the following custom menu items that you can use with an Analysis Services project.

 Database.
 Use the Database menu options to make changes to the Analysis Services database associated with the current Analysis Services project.
-For more information, see Working with Analysis Services Databases.
+For more information, see Defining an Analysis Services Database.

 Cube.
 Use the Cube menu options to navigate through the Cube Designer, or to perform operations specific to the cube selected in Solution Explorer.
-For more information, seeWorking with Cubes.
+For more information, seeDesigning Cubes.

 Dimensions.
 Use the Dimensions menu options to navigate through the Dimension Designer, or to process the dimension selected in Solution Explorer.
-For more information, seeWorking with Dimensions.
+For more information, seeDesigning Dimensions.

 The full functionality of the menu item is not available unless the associated project item is selected in Solution Explorer.